Two men charged in Georgia officer's shooting death

 SNELLVILLE, Ga. — Two teen-aged suspects, including one who is still being sought by police, were charged in connection with the fatal shooting of a George police officer who was killed while responding to a suspicious vehicle parked near a middle school, authorities said Sunday.

-Authorities said they believe 18-year-old Tafahree Maynard fatally shot 30-year-old Officer Antwan Toney, who on Saturday afternoon was responding to a suspicious vehicle parked near a middle school in the Snellville area, Gwinnett County Police said in a statement.
+Authorities said they believe Tafahree Maynard, 18, fatally shot Officer Antwan Toney, 30, who on Saturday afternoon was responding to a suspicious vehicle parked near a middle school in the Snellville area, Gwinnett County Police said in a statement.
 Maynard remained at large early Sunday and should be considered armed and dangerous, police said.

-A second suspect, 19-year-old Isaiah Pretlow, was charged with aggravated assault related to a separate incident following Toney's fatal shooting, police said.
+A second suspect, Isaiah Pretlow, 19, was charged with aggravated assault related to a separate incident following Toney's fatal shooting, police said.

 Both suspects are from Snellville.

 Toney died at a hospital from his injuries, police said.
-The 30-year-old from Southern California had been with the Gwinnett County Police Department for nearly three years.
+He had been with the Gwinnett County Police Department for nearly three years.
 It was his first police job.

 "The people that worked with Officer Toney on a daily basis recalled a very jovial person who was dedicated to his job and dedicated to his community," Gwinnett County Police Chief Butch Ayers said.